aazh94/cv_artem_zhdanov/README.md

 ## Objective

-Aspiring System Administrator with a background in law and a strong interest in IT.
-Currently studying Linux System Administration and seeking to leverage analytical skills and hands-on experience in a technical environment.
+Aspiring System Administrator with a background in law and practical experience in website administration and IT projects.
+Currently enhancing skills in Linux System Administration, with a focus on server deployment, monitoring, and networking, aiming to contribute to a dynamic technical environment.

 ---